modular/modular/KGEN/docs/public/programming-manual.md

 It is very common to want to *name* compile-time values.
-Whereas `var` defines a runtime value, and `let` defines a runtime constant, we need a way to define a compile time temporary value.
+Whereas `var` defines a runtime value, and `let` defines a runtime constant, we need a way to define a compile-time temporary value.
 For this, Mojo uses an `alias` declaration.
 For example, the `DType` struct implements a simple enum using aliases for the enumerators like this (the actual internal implementation details vary a bit):